Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 ```

 ### Down The Friend Chain We Go
-Alright, no more surprise connections for us!
+All right, no more surprise connections for us!
 But what if we want to go even _further_ than one connection?
 Onward!

 ## Chapter 3: Breadth of Fresh Neighbors